OmkarKillarikar/MojoDiet/README.md

 ## Development server

 Run `ng serve --base-href '/mojoDiet/'` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/mojoDiet`.
 The app will automatically reload if you change any of the source files.
+Optionally user `--port` flag to select custom port

 ## Build